 When you stand naked in the mirror, you see it again – that aggravating belly fat that won’t melt away no matter how much you diet or exercise.
 You’re so weary of that bulging fat you’re ready to take a knife to it.

 Don’t do that!
 But when diet and exercise don’t burn stubborn fat away, you may want to opt for liposuction.
 Liposuction is incredible for sucking out those irritating fat pockets that won’t go away.
-Imagine: One quick procedure can ‘slurp’ out the fat that has bugged you for years!
+Imagine: One quick procedure can ‘slurp’ out the stubborn body fat that has bugged you for years!

 This guide covers the basics of liposuction, what you can expect, types of liposuction, and more.

-This is the oldest type of liposuction.
+This is the oldest type of liposuction techniques.
 Small cuts are made over the fatty tissue.
 A cannula is inserted to suction out the fat.
 This is a popular type of liposuction procedure that is used on the rear, legs, thighs, abdomen, and back.
 It doesn’t work as well for small areas, such as below the chin, because it’s less precise.

 This is the least expensive form of liposuction.
 However, it can lead to more bruising and bleeding than other types listed below.
-It also is harder to control how the fat is removed.
+It also is harder to control how the fat removal is done.
 So there can be more dimpling and lumpiness.
 Some people may need more than one session for optimal results.

-This is the gold standard of liposuction – safe, proven, and reliable.
+Tumescent liposuction is the gold standard of liposuction – safe, proven, and reliable.
 Your surgeon puts a solution containing saltwater, epinephrine, and lidocaine into the fatty area that you dislike.
 This solution makes the fatty tissue swell and stiffen, and it also lowers pain and bleeding.

 The plastic surgeon makes tiny cuts in the skin and sticks a small cannula in them to suck out the fat and solution.